WillFelipeRS/Myself-Development/README.md

 Projeto 2 is a tricky Tic-Tac-Toe game: run it and try to win.
 Spoiler: you will not.

-Projeto 3 (WIP)

-Projeto 4 (WIP)

-Projeto 5 is about data visualization.
-Using Pandas, Seaborn, Matplotlib and Plotly, the aim of this project is to demonstrate the required information in clear and understandable graphics.
+Projeto 3 is about data visualization.
+Using Pandas, Seaborn, Matplotlib and Plotly, the objective of this project is to demonstrate the required information in clear and understandable graphics.